 Under the Fair Labor Standards Act (FLSA), “nonexempt” U.S. employees must be paid at least the federal minimum wage and one-and-one-half times their regular rate of pay for any hours they work over 40 in a workweek.
 Your business is not required to pay overtime to “exempt employees.”

-To qualify for exemption, workers must meet the following FLSA criteria:
+To qualify for an overtime pay exemption, workers must meet the following FLSA criteria:

 - They must be paid a salary of no less than $27.63 an hour or $455 per week – a figure the Department of Labor on March 7, 2019, proposed increasing to $679 per week.